microsoft/TechConnect2025-Lab210/skillable/exercise3.md

     ![Org url](media/orgurl.png)

     > You can get the environment url by selecting the **Settings** icon in the **CoPilot Studio** top bar, and selecting session details from the side bar that opens up, as shown below:
+    >
     > ![Session Details](media/sessiondetails.png)
     >
-    > From the dialog bocx that opens up, you can copy the highlighted url:
+    > From the dialog box that opens up, you can copy the highlighted url:
+    >
     > ![Dataverse Environment URL](media/sessiondetails_1.png)

 12. Click **Table name**